Codrineye/Codrineye-s-TPT2-Compendium/TPT2 Scripting/Codrineye's Compactors/Codrineye's Blueprint Compactor/Compactor manual.md

 * `add_spell.instant` takes in the spell name and the time at which you want the spell to execute.
 * `add_spell.grounded` takes in the name and timer, like .instant, but also x/y coordinates for where you want to cast it.
 * `timer_modulo` takes in a double value that's used to determine the base used for the defined blueprint.
 The base means the largest value the timer can have before it should be considered 0.0 again.

+When adding the spell timer, you can either hard code it to a number or make it relative to a modules cooldown.<br>
+To hard code the number, you just assign a double such as `0.0`, once t reaches that value, your spell will be used.<br>
+To make it relative to a modules cooldown, you must write the ID of the module you want to take the cooldown of and ensure that it's surrounded by double quotes `""`.
+When doing this, make sure that your `timer_modulo` is not smaller than the cooldown you're planning to use.

 Please note that, since these are macros, commenting them does not prevent the action from being taken.<br>
 If you want to comment out a spell or a synchronization, you should make a comment that contains the macros inputs but that ***`DOES NOT CALL THE MACRO ITSELF`***.